 Following the year end, Research and Development expenditure claims have been finalised and submissions lodged with AusIndustry.
-As a result, and subject to assessment by AusIndustry and the Australian Taxation Office, refundable tax offsets totaling \$1,001,099 are expected to be received in late November 2012.
+As a result, and subject to assessment by AusIndustry and the Australian Taxation Office, refundable tax offsets totaling \$1.04 million are expected to be received in October 2013.